yywyaoyaowu/SolEvo_PotatoDele/README.md

-#Phylogenomic discovery of deleterious mutations in  potato
+Phylogenomic discovery of deleterious mutations in  potato

-Use hifi to assembly the Sol genome, and dissecting Sol evo